 Aleppo pepper is suitable to replace gochugaru because of its vividly red color and medium heat.
 However, compared to gochugaru, Aleppo pepper is still a little spicier as it’s nearly 10,000 SHU while the former is only between 4,000-8,000 SHU.

-That’s why make sure to taste careful while using it.
-Moreover, Aleppo pepper carries faint fruity sweetness in it, which may not appeal to some people.
+That’s why make sure to be careful while using it.
+Some people combine Aleppo pepper with several egg courses to lower the heat.
+Moreover, this pepper carries a faint fruity sweetness in it, which may not appeal to some people.
 It tastes best when going with vinegar and salt.